Racine station (CTA Blue Line): Renovation

-As part of the Forest Park Branch Rebuild project, Racine is currently undergoing a renovation lasting from July 2023 until October 2025.
+As part of the Forest Park Branch Rebuild project, Racine is currently undergoing a renovation lasting from July 2023 until 2027.
 The station will have both entrances rebuilt, new elevator installed, new stairs and an ADA-compliant ramp added, and the platform extended.
 The Racine station closed to allow new tracks to be built between Illinois Medical District and LaSalle, and the closure lasted until October 2023, after which the station itself and the Loomis entrance reopened to riders.
-The Racine entrance will remain closed until October 2025 for reconstruction.
-After that, the Loomis entrance will also close, at which point the station renovation is scheduled to be completed.
+The Racine entrance remained closed until October 2025 for reconstruction.
+After that, the Loomis entrance also closed until 2027, at which point the station renovation is scheduled to be completed.

 Service

 Racine sits at the base of the Loomis ramp, a double-tracked viaduct that rises from the expressway to join the Douglas Branch north of Polk station.
 Prior to April 25, 2008, the Blue Line split into two branches here.
 Trains to Forest Park continued west in the Eisenhower Expressway, while the other trains took the Loomis Ramp to the Douglas branch to operate to 54th/Cermak.
 When the Pink Line opened on June 25, 2006, Douglas Branch service on the Blue Line was reduced to running only during rush hour.
 After April 25, 2008, the Douglas Branch service was discontinued and fully replaced by the Pink Line.
 Although the Loomis Ramp no longer is used for revenue service, it remains intact as the only track connection between the Blue Line and the rest of the system, allowing for non-revenue equipment moves and for Blue Line rolling stock to access the Skokie Shops.
 When construction or another means of traffic obstruction occurs on the Pink Line between Polk and Ashland, trains are routed via the Loomis Ramp to Racine, where they terminate.